FinVue/Financial_Vue_Backup/README.md

    https://github.com/FinVue/Financial_Vue.git
    ```

-2. **Navigate to the project directory, make one terminals for the front-end directory:**
+2. **Navigate to the project directory, make one terminal for the front-end directory:**

    ```bash
    cd front-end